saijame-art/pre-compiled/README.md

 1. Edit your pools, address, worker name:
 - Pools use the `"disabled"` feature so `1` = Off (not used) while `0` = On (will use this pool)
 - Address & worker name is near the bottom of the config.json in format `address here.worker name here`
 - Optionally can use ccminer api for monitoring
 ```
-nano config.json
+nano start.sh
 ```
 2. Start ccminer with:
 ```